 1. Save On Birthing and Breastfeeding Classes

-Remember, every person’s journey is different and you don’t have to take every class to prepare you.
+Remember, every person’s journey is different and you don’t have to take every class to prepare yourself.

 Also, if you need to get a breast pump, the one provided by your insurance will be far cheaper than the ones that the hospital rents out.